apache/amoro/CONTRIBUTING.md

 ## Design document

 Write down your implementation plan and discuss it with other developers in the community before you start coding officially.
-If it is just a small changes, describe the implementation steps clearly in the Issue.
+If it is just a small change, describe the implementation steps clearly in the Issue.
 If it is a relatively large work, it is recommended to write a design document for this feature.
 Here is a [design document template](https://docs.google.com/document/d/1LeTyrlzQJfSs2DkRBsucK_vV5gtHRYLb1KSrpu0hp3g/edit?usp=sharing)